stefan-kolb/nucleus/README.md

 ##### Execute a custom API call against an endpoint's application

 In this example we try to list the builds of an Heroku application.
-Therefore we append the `call` action to the application at the endpoint, followed by the API's native path to the resource: `builds`
+Therefore, we append the `call` action to the application at the endpoint, followed by the API's native path to the resource: `builds`

 ```
 GET /api/endpoints/heroku/applications/the_application_name/call/builds